giantswarm/fmt/kubernetes/annotations_and_labels.md

   also be used as replicas selector.
 E.g. `app=kvm-operator`.
 - `giantswarm.io/cluster` - value should contain guest cluster ID which this object is part of.
 E.g. `giantswarm.io/cluster=eggs2`.
+- `giantswarm.io/certificate` - value should contain certificate name as
+  defined in github.com/giantswarm/certs repo.
+This is used in certificate Secrets and CertConfigs.
 - `giantswarm.io/managed-by` - value should contain repository name of the operator managing the object.
 E.g. `giantswarm.io/managed-by=kvm-operator`.
 - `giantswarm.io/organization` - value should contain guest cluster's